docker/docs/docker-for-windows/index.md

 example below) or kick off a Compose file that includes volume mounts, you get a popup asking if you want to share the specified drive.

-You can select to **Share it**, in which case it is added your Docker for Windows [Shared Drives list](index.md#shared-drives) and available to containers.
+You can select to **Share it**, in which case it is added your Docker Desktop for Windows [Shared Drives list](index.md#shared-drives) and available to containers.
 Alternatively, you can opt not to share it by hitting Cancel.